michebble/Noughts-and-Crosses/README.md

 ---

 ### Next Steps
+* Simplify game loop
 * Fix in game commentry to propperly display which player won the round, or if the round was drawn.
-* Improve UI to be more flexible.
+* Improve UI to be less verbose and more readable.
+* Incorporate responsive design
 * Improve browser compatibility.
 * Add responsive design to fit an average mobile phone screen.
 * Add "Bill vs Nick" bonus mode.